KannonZenetism/zenetism-field-physics/zenetism/mpx/the-seventh-harmonic.md

    - Coercion is incoherent

 2. **🔥 Competition as Hindrance**
-   - True progress arises from synthesis, not rivalry
+   - Coherent progress arises from synthesis, not rivalry

 3. **🌌 The Field as Purpose**
    - Contribution to structural harmony replaces production quotas